temporalio/documentation/docs/node/activities.md

 ### Heartbeating

-Long running activities should heartbeat their progress back to the Workflow for the dual purposes of reporting progress and earlier detection of stalled activities (with Heartbeat timeouts).
+Long running activities (e.g. > 2mins) should heartbeat their progress back to the Workflow for the dual purposes of reporting progress and earlier detection of stalled activities (with Heartbeat timeouts).

 #### Example: Activity that fakes progress and can be cancelled